Tuesday, May 19, 2015

 Saturday, May 16, 2015

 In recent years, it feels like Jerusalem Day has become more complicated.
 The political entanglement of the "territories" has cast a dark shadow over the sheer joy of the day.
-Even a card-carrying right-winger would argue that the issues raised by Israel's control over Yehudah veShomron are far from simple, and as a result, for many the festivity of Yom Yerushalyim is fraught with the complexities of current politics.
+Even a card-carrying right-winger would argue that the issues raised by Israel's control over/return to/liberation of Yehudah veShomron are far from simple, and as a result, for many the festivity of Yom Yerushalyim is fraught with the complexities of current politics.
+This has been a feeling shared with me by many religious-zionist friends.

-But I would argue that this is one day to put that all aside.
-To paraphrase Kohelet, there is a time to deliberate, and a time to celebrate.
-And today one must celebrate.
+But I would argue that this is one day to put all the heavy baggage aside.
+To paraphrase Kohelet; there is a time to deliberate, and a time to celebrate.
+And today - Yom Yerushalayim - one must celebrate.

-Today we should rejoice at the return to the kotel, and the reconnection to the place of our Temple, the beating heart of the Jewish people towards which all Israel directed its heart in prayer, its tears of sorrow, and its hopes and dreams for 2000 years.
+Today we should rejoice at the return to the Kotel, and our reconnection to the site of our Temple, the beating heart of the Jewish people towards which all Israel directed its heart in prayer, its tears of sorrow, and its hopes and dreams for 2000 years.

 We should celebrate Jewish sovereignty over all of Jerusalem ... a fulfillment of the words of our prophets.